6 simple tips for a cringe-free wedding ceremony - etiquette made easy

 Here's where things went a little pear-shaped on their wedding day.

-In the pre-wedding revelry, Paul lost his phone.
+In this case, Paul lost his phone.
 Refer to guidelines about drinking too much.
+And choosing attendants wisely.

 This one is a little harsh for Paul's best man, and oldest friend.
 He was mortified he had lost Paul.
 He spent hours looking for him and was completely sober when he arrived.
 He had the wedding kit for himself and Paul.
 Paul and Jane eloped, so they didn't have the full wedding squad to keep everything relaxed and under control.
 If you have the full she-bang, your attendants should understand their role on the day is to keep both of you calm, happy and out of mischief!
 (I always run through this with everyone at the rehearsal.)

 4. Arrive on time - ideally before your guests

 Sure there is some lee-way here as we know.
 These days one or both of the couple are present to welcome guests and set the vibe for the wedding.
 Paul and Jane's guests were their closest friends and family - and knew how emotional Paul was.
 So there was a lot of joking about once everyone realised he was lost - with no way to contact him.
 Jane was non-plussed.
 She knew he would come.
 They'd been together a long time.

 Her folks were not as impressed.
 He arrived eventually and we all breathed out.

 Arrive wearing your wedding attire unless you plan on dressing at the venue.
 If that's the case, arrive with ample time to doll yourself up.

 Sounds like a no-brainer.
 Vietnam is a tropical country and it's not uncommon for couples to prepare at the venue so they are fresh.
 Paul arrived looking like he'd just stepped out of a resort pool bar.
 It was a very funny moment.
 His friends understood immediately and the laughter and tears started.
 The best man whisked him off to make him look beautiful.